Flammability of Cat Litter: Everything You Need to Know

 Also Read: Ultimate Guide to Litter Training Kittens

-Fire Hazards and Preventative Measures
+Fire Hazards and Preventive Measures

 1. Avoid Heat Sources